 Telecommuters are a relatively large percentage of the workforce: 8.52% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of people in Ocala who are college-educated is somewhat higher than the average US community of 21.84%: 27.97% of adults in Ocala have at least a bachelor's degree.

 The per capita income in Ocala in 2018 was $30,424, which is middle income relative to Florida and the nation.
 This equates to an annual income of $121,696 for a family of four.
 However, Ocala contains both very wealthy and poor people as well.

-Ocala is a very ethnically-diverse city.
+Ocala is an extremely ethnically-diverse city.
 The people who call Ocala home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ocala residents report their race to be White, followed by Black or African-American.
 Ocala also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.48% of the city’s residents.
-Important ancestries of people in Ocala include Irish, English, Italian, and African.
+People of Hispanic or Latino origin account for 15.86% of the city’s residents.
+Important ancestries of people in Ocala include English, German, Irish, Italian, and European.

 The most common language spoken in Ocala is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and French.